esphome/esphome-docs/components/esp32_camera.rst

     The camera integration in Home Assistant isn't in stable or beta HA builds, so until 0.91 ships or goes into beta you will need to use a development version of Home Assistant.

+    Camera uses PWM timer #1.
+If you need PWM (e. g. in ESP32 LEDC Output) you need to specify different channel there.

 Configuration for Ai-Thinker Camera
 -----------------------------------